The Leadership Costs Your P&L Isn't Tracking.

 Leadership failure rarely announces itself.
 It shows up as a pattern long before it shows up as a departure — and in most hospitals, the pattern is visible for months before anyone names it.

 The high performer who stops pushing back in meetings.
-Not because they've stopped caring, but because they've learned that raising concerns creates more work for them and no change in the system.
-Six weeks later, they're taking fewer shifts.
-Six months later, they're gone — and the exit interview, if there is one, says something vague about "wanting a change of pace."
+Not because they’ve stopped caring, but because they’ve learned that raising concerns creates more work for them and no change in the system.
+Six weeks later, they’re taking fewer shifts.
+Six months later, they’re gone — and the exit interview, if there is one, says something vague about wanting a change of pace.

 The lead technician who used to flag supply issues, scheduling conflicts, and client complaints.
 They’ve gone quiet.
 Not because the problems resolved, but because nothing happened the last four times they raised them.
 The hospital loses its early warning system and doesn’t realize it until something breaks loudly enough that leadership can’t ignore it.

 The associate who drops from five days to four.
 Framed as a lifestyle decision.
-It isn't.
-It's the first visible step in a departure that was decided months earlier, the moment they concluded that the environment wasn't going to change and their only remaining control was their exposure to it.
+It isn’t.
+It’s the first visible step in a departure that was decided months earlier — the moment they concluded that the environment wasn’t going to change and their only remaining control was their exposure to it.

 None of these patterns generate an invoice.
 All of them generate cost — in productivity, in institutional knowledge, in the compounding recruitment cycles that follow.
 By the time finance sees the number, the leadership failure that produced it is already two quarters in the rearview mirror, unnamed and uncorrected.